 I have learned that scaled models are used in just about every industry that involves a design process: amusement park rides, products, and architecture just to name a few.

-I make models out of everyday craft supplies for fun, but to also visualize my concepts.
+I began making models out of everyday craft supplies for fun, but I now make models professionally to visualize my concepts.

 Foam-Core Models